-People often choose to buy long term care coverage before they are statistically likely to need it because it can offer financial protection for a wide range of care needs.
-For example, long term care insurance can cover your care costs if:
+People often choose to buy long-term care coverage before they are statistically likely to need it, because it can offer financial protection for a wide range of care needs.
+Long-term care insurance can cover your care costs if:

 As you begin to consider preparing documents like a living will and life insurance, one of the questions that you may ask is, “Do I need long term care insurance?”
 This is a good time to visit with an insurance agent who can help to assess your needs.

-When considering long term care insurance costs, it’s important to consider your current needs and those you may have in the future.
-Then, review the potential annual costs of long term care.
-Covering those costs with an insurance policy is a far less expensive way to go than trying to finance it out of your own reserves.
+When considering long-term care insurance costs, it’s important to consider your current needs and those you may have in the future.
+Then, review the potential annual costs of long-term care.

 - Buy a joint policy with your spouse: Again, the cost of a combined policy for a married couple is much more affordable than two separate policies.